 I didn’t research because I knew it would have just worried me.
 I thought, “There’s nothing I can do about it anyway.
 I trust my doctors.
 I’m going to listen to what they have to say.”
 There’s a point, though, where you do need to know what you’re up against.
 Finally, when I let myself look around a little bit, I kept the balance between educating and not worrying.
 I learned IDC is common, about 70-80% of breast cancer diagnoses—and there were many, many survivors.
 I just knew it was going to be okay.

 On the phone, they told me a nurse navigator would call me and set everything up.
 She was so calm and wonderful.
 Then, I met with the surgeon who explained my options.
-I was really surprised by how many options there were.
-That was another hard part: There isn’t a right decision, really, for most situations.
-There’s not necessarily a right or wrong, just whatever’s best for you.
+I was really surprised by how many medically recommended options there were.
+That was another hard part: There wasn’t necessarily a right or wrong decision for most situations, just whatever’s best for you.

 Tuning Everything Out

 When I found out my breast cancer was Stage 2, I went into tunnel vision.
-I only heard surgery and done.
+I was only focused on surgery.
 I opted for the bilateral mastectomy with reconstruction, and I felt good about that.

-Then it was time for my pathology report.
-It showed cancer had spread to the lymph nodes.
+When the pathology report came back, it showed cancer had spread to my lymph nodes.
 I didn’t hear a word my doctor said other than chemo.
 I could not believe I had to have chemo and radiation.
 Just a few weeks ago, I was fine.

 How was I faced with more options and more decisions?
 All I wanted was to stop going to the hospital and getting more bad news.

 After radiation, I went back to work.
-That’s when the healing really began because everyone said, “Yeah, you’re done.”
+That’s when the healing really began because everyone said, “Yay, you’re done.”

 There’s a lot of healing that goes beyond the physical that I was not expecting.
 That’s when I found the National Breast Cancer Foundation support group.